enerc/Aeon-daemon/README.md

 ## About Monero
 If you want to build this app for Monero, just replace aeon32 and aeon64 by there monero ones, and change ressources and name in MainActivity:copyBinaryFile.
 That's it!

+## Tips
+If your phone gets pretty hot during synchronization, go to "settings" -> "Limit rate" and set a value around 50 kB/s.
+This will reduce CPU usage but will make synchronization slower....

 ### Donations